-The postmortem process in which tissues and macro molecules in human bodies breakdown into simple organic matter over time.
+- 182 The postmortem process in which tissues and macro molecules in human bodies breakdown into

+- 183 simple organic matter over time.

+- 184 3.39

+- 185 human remains

+- 186 Whole of a deceased person, or parts of a human body.

+- 187 3.40

-human tissue
+188 human tissue

-An aggregation of similarly specialized human cells (skin, muscle, fat, organ, and bone) united in the performance of a particular function.
+- 189 An aggregation of similarly specialized human cells (skin, muscle, fat, organ, and bone) united in the - 190 performance of a particular function.

-initial training
+192 initial training

-The fundamental training associated with detector canine training which consists of, but not limited to: bonding/relationship building, obedience, basic odor/scent recognition and discrimination, and basic search techniques.
+- 193 The fundamental training associated with detector canine training which consists of, but not limited - to: bonding/relationship building, obedience, basic odor/scent recognition and discrimination, and - 195 basic search techniques.

-interest
+197 interest

-Any reaction to an odor, which may include:

-(1) A noticeable, readable, physical change in behavior in a detector canine during the search when the canine reacts to (i.e., is interested in) an odor.

-(2) Pattern of behavior following the canine's initial reaction to a trained odor when the canine displays motivation to remain at or trace the trained odor to its source.
+- 198 Any reaction to an odor, which may include: - (1) A noticeable, readable, physical change in behavior in a detector canine during the search whenthe canine reacts to (i.e., is interested in) an odor. - 201 (2) Pattern of behavior following the canine's initial reaction to a trained odor when the canine - displays motivation to remain at or trace the trained odor to its source.

-maintenance training
+204 maintenance training

-Continuing training conducted beyond the initial training of a discipline, designed to maintain a level of proficiency by ensuring the canine team's capability to perform desired tasks.
+- 205 Continuing training conducted beyond the initial training of a discipline, designed to maintain a - 206 level of proficiency by ensuring the canine team's capability to perform desired tasks.

-mission requirement
+208 mission requirement

-Performance demanded of a person or canine team in accordance with certain fixed regulations, needs of the department or agency.
+- 209 Performance demanded of a person or canine team in accordance with certain fixed regulations, - 210 needs of the department or agency.
 Compulsory pre-requisites needed before deployment.

-mummification
+212 mummification

-The desiccation of human tissues under conditions of high temperature and low humidity.
+213 The desiccation of human tissues under conditions of high temperature and low humidity.

-natural distractors
+215 natural distractors

-Distractor odor(s) that are naturally occurring in the search environment that are not placed by assessors, evaluators, certifying officials, observers, or participants.
-Examples may include animal remains that were not placed by someone, holes that were dug by wild animals, feces from other animals, etc.
+- 216 Distractor odor(s) that are naturally occurring in the search environment that are not placed by - 217 assessors, evaluators, certifying officials, observers, or participants.
+Examples may include animal - remains that were not placed by someone, holes that were dug by wild animals, feces from other - 219 animals, etc.

-non-productive response
+221 non-productive response

-A change of behavior of the canine followed by a positive indication which cannot be confirmed.

-NOTE 1.
-This may be the result of residual odor that the canine can detect but which cannot be confirmed by technology or direct observation.

-NOTE 2 A non-productive response may also be an error-a false final response-but these outcomes cannot be distinguished in an operational environment.
+- A change of behavior of the canine followed by a positive indication which cannot be confirmed. - NOTE 1 This may be the result of residual odor that the canine can detect but which cannot be confirmed by technology or direct observation. - NOTE 2 A non-productive response may also be an error-a false final response-but these outcomes cannot be distinguished in an operational environment.

-obedience training
+228 obedience training

-The training of an animal, especially a canine, to obey certain commands.
+229 The training of an animal, especially a canine, to obey certain commands.

+- 230 3.49

-odor
+- 231 odor

-Volatile chemicals emitted from a substance that are able to be perceived by olfaction.
+- 232 Volatile chemicals emitted from a substance that are able to be perceived by olfaction.

-NOTE "Odor" has traditionally referred to canine detection of a substance; "scent" has traditionally referred to canine detection of humans.
+- NOTE "Odor" has traditionally referred to canine detection of a substance; "scent" has traditionally referred

+to canine detection of humans.

+- 235 3.50

-odor dispersion
+- 236 odor dispersion

-The movement of odor in an environment, which is affected by environmental conditions/factors/influences.
+- 237 The movement of odor in an environment, which is affected by environmental

+- 238 conditions/factors/influences.

+- 240 odor recognition

+- 241 Demonstration of the canine's ability to alert to a target odor(s).

+- 242 3.52

-odor recognition
+243 odor recognition assessment